riswar/ZoneProject/README.md

 # Available Features
  1. The zone can be created
  2. DNS records can be created for the zone
- 3. The DNs records can be delted
+ 3. The DNs records can be deleted
  4. Zone can be deleted